 The Guide To Closing Your Energy Efficient Shutters This Winter Season, Philadelphia, PA!12/29/2015Holly Perron Each January, savvy landlords in Philadelphia are looking for things to do to get maximum energy efficiency for their homes.
 It’s not enough to have just any window treatments covering your windows.
 Increasing energy efficiency begins with the right window treatments.
 Not just any window treatments…shutters!
-Completely closed, these energy efficient window shutters maintain the space at a pleasant temperature.
+Completely closed, the energy efficient window shutters maintain the space at a pleasant temperature.
 Here a guide to closing Polywood® plantation shutters to get the most energy efficiency in the winter, Philadelphia, PA!
 Maximum Energy Efficiency Begins With The Right Shutters In Philadelphia Window fashions like shades, curtains, and blinds are fabricated from elements that are not good insulators.
 Not only are the materials porous, but they also leave an opening around the border of the material, letting in cold air in the wintertime.
 Plantation shutters are hands-down the most energy efficient window treatment you can find in Philadelphia, PA.
-This is in large part thanks to frame that seals all the corners of the window and the quality material shutter parts are crafted from.
+This is in large part thanks to frame that seals all the corners of the window and the solid material shutter parts are crafted from.
 Polywood plantation shutters are created with a frame which seals off the sides of the window.
 They’re constructed from a solid polymer, and have exclusive weatherstripping.
-All this together means Polywood shutters insulate 70% better than a comparable solid wood shutter.
-And they reduce airflow by up to 30%.
+All this together means Polywood shutters minimize airflow by up to 30%.
+And insulate 70% better than a similar solid wood shutter.
 This makes for the most energy efficient shutters.
 Steps To Closing Your Shutters For The Most Energy Efficiency This Winter 1.
 Close The Panels: When the shutter panels are resting on one or both sides of the window, gently swing them toward the window pane to cover it.
 This makes for a second layer to the cold temperatures of Philadelphia winters.
-2. Interlock The Weatherstripping As you’re shutting the panels, ensure that you interlock the weatherstripping.
+2. Interlock The Weatherstripping As you’re closing the panels, ensure that you interlock the weatherstripping.
 That’s an exclusive feature that only comes on Polywood shutters from Sunburst Shutters Philadelphia.
 The layer of weatherstripping is found on the vertical sides of the panels where they shut in the heart of your window.
 Double check that the weatherstripping material interlocks to seal off air and light.
 3. Close The Louvers Most plantation shutters have a front mounted tilt rod.
 By pushing the tilt rod in and up, the shutter louvers tilt up.
-Once the louvers are tilted up, the interior shutters are effectively sealed.
+As the louvers are tilted up, the interior shutters are effectively sealed.
 Now, the louvers block light and air, thanks to the way Polywood louvers are designed.
 For plantation shutters with a rear mounted tilt rod, just adjust one louver up and the other louvers move up with it.
 4. Push the tilt rod into the mousehole Once all the louvers are tilted upward, move the top of the tilt rod into the mousehole in the shutter frame.
 It guarantees the louvers are shut all the way.
 With the louvers completely vertical, the shutters can block more temperature and light.
-Play this clip for a demo on closing your Polywood shutters for maximum energy efficiency.
+Play this clip for a demonstration on closing your Polywood shutters for maximum energy efficiency.
 Contact Your Local Professional About Energy Efficient Shutters In Philadelphia, PAHave more questions on how to use your interior shutters for maximum energy efficiency?
 Need to purchase energy efficient window shutters in Philadelphia, PA?
 Our specialists have the answers to any and all your questions and walk you through picking energy efficient shutters.
 Give us a call at 215-874-4897 or fill out the form below to schedule a free in-home design consultation today!